Now onboarding new real estate & construction partners.Book a strategy call →

 Start with cost.
 Pilot's entry pricing begins around $299/month billed annually but climbs quickly to $799–$1,199+/month as your monthly expenses grow, with CFO services starting near $1,750/month.
 The annual commitment means you pay whether the service works for you or not.
 For a real estate investor, a service firm, or a contractor, that is a lot of money for a startup-shaped product.

 Support and continuity matter too.
 Pilot's model leans on portal-based communication and automated categorization with human review.
-Daxable assigns a dedicated, US-based, QuickBooks-certified bookkeeper to your account from day one — a consistent person who learns your business, not a queue.
+Daxable centers the bookkeeping relationship around QuickBooks® Online Certified ProAdvisor support, cleanup, monthly reconciliation, and a consistent close process instead of leaving owners to manage a queue.

 The real differentiator is specialization.
 Pilot serves startups generically.
-Daxable builds industry-specific books — depreciation and multi-entity tracking for real estate investors, trust accounting for property managers and law firms, job costing for contractors, COGS and tip reporting for restaurants.
-If your business has industry-specific accounting needs, a specialist will catch what a generalist misses.
+Daxable builds real estate and construction books — depreciation and multi-entity tracking for investors, deal-by-deal profit and commission tracking for agents and brokerages, trust accounting and rent roll reconciliation for property managers, and WIP and job costing for contractors.
+If your business runs on deals and projects, a specialist will catch what a generalist misses.

 Choose Pilot if you are a high-growth, VC-funded company that needs startup-flavored finance and board-ready reporting.
-Choose Daxable if you want a dedicated certified bookkeeper, industry expertise, a free cleanup, and no annual lock-in.
-The best way to decide is a short discovery call where we scope your actual needs — book one and we will tell you honestly whether we are the right fit.
+Choose Daxable if you want bookkeeping handled by QuickBooks® Online Certified ProAdvisors, industry-specific cleanup, client-owned QuickBooks, and a clear monthly close.
+The best way to decide is a short cleanup call where Daxable scopes your actual needs and tells you honestly whether the service is the right fit.

 The Best Bench Accounting Alternative in...Daxable vs. Bookkeeper360: What the $399...